cvyl/country-flag-svg/README.md

 ## Motivation

-Created to provide consistent flag display across all platforms, especially Windows systems where emoji flags might not render properly.
+Created to provide consistent flag display across all platforms, especially Windows systems where emoji flags might not render properly due to geopolitics.

 ## Attribution